 - Use nicotine replacement therapy or prescription medications: You can buy nicotine patches, gum or lozenges over the counter at the drug store.
 Your doctor can also prescribe medications that may help with cravings.

-At Wake Forest Baptist, we encourage our patients to talk to their primary care provider about all their options to help quit smoking.
-When a heart condition is present, that may include cardiologists, nurse specialists and others.
+At Wake Forest Baptist, we encourage our patients to talk to their primary care provider about all their options to help quit smoking to reduce their risk of heart disease.
+When a heart condition is present, that may include a heart or vascular specialist, nurse specialists and others.